Marc-Edison-Vergeire/My_Portfolio/SOC Home Lab Projects/Virtual-SOC-Lab/README.md

 <br>
 <br>
 <p><b>Note #3:</b> By default, Wazuh only indexes events that trigger security alerts to save disk space.
 Enabling the archive feature provides a complete, unmodified history of your environment's log data.</p>
 <p>Wazuh archive is used to automatically store all security events and logs received by the Wazuh server, regardless of whether they trigger an alert or trip a specific rule.
-It essentially allows Wazuh to monitor and capture all the telemetry that we throw at it.</p>
+It essentially allows Wazuh to monitor and capture all the telemetry that I throw at it.</p>
 <h4>Procedures:</h4>
 <ul>
-  <li>We want to configure the <b><i>ossec.conf</i></b> file.</li>
+  <li>I want to configure the <b><i>ossec.conf</i></b> file.</li>
   <li>In order to find that file, it is located under the <b><i>/var/ossec</i></b> directory</li>

       sudo ls -la /var/ossec